What Automated Customer Service Means [and How to Make it Real]

 However, customer support isn’t always a breeze due to a human aspect: too much pressure, heavy workload, and challenging tasks bring about chronic depression, which leads to job dissatisfaction and, at the long last, burnout.
 Urgh!

 Well, there may be no ‘AHA’ moment just for now.
 However, I know what can be the Rosetta Stone for this matter.
 That is automated customer service itself.
-So let’s unscramble the issue, see what its pros and cons are, and how to actually make it work shipshape.
+So let’s unscramble the issue, see what its pros and cons are, and how to make it work shipshape.

 What is customer service automation?